The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Numerical method

-We have made refinements to the code surrounding mass transfer and the treatment of Roche lobe overflow.
-In particular, we have introduced a new time-step control mechanism \citep[building atop the one described in][]{Stancliffe:2009}, whereby as the star begins to exceed its Roche lobe, we slowly decrease the timestep as a function of the amount of the star by radius that exists outside of its Roche lobe.
-Since the time-step control described in \citet{Stancliffe:2009} is based on the modulus of the total change of all parameters (excluding luminosity), rapid changes in the model such as through RLOF would cause the code to fail.
+We have made refinements to the code surrounding mass transfer and the treatment of Roche lobe overflow (RLOF).
+In particular, we have introduced a new time-step control mechanism that accompanies the one described in \citet{Stancliffe:2006}.
+This refinement increases the numerical stability of the binary models near RLOF.
+In this replacement regime, as the star begins to exceed its Roche lobe, we limit the length of the time step by comparing the stellar radius to the Roche lobe radius.
+When the Roche lobe filling factor, $\ln \left({R_{i}/R_{{\rm RL},i}}\right)$, with $R_i$ being the radius of star $i$ and $R_{{\rm RL},i}$ the radius of the Roche lobe of star $i$, is greater than $-10^{-2}$, i.e., when the star is almost filling its Roche lobe, we limit the change per time-step.
+We limit the change in the time-step to between five~per~cent and 101~per~cent of the current value.
+Then we relax this constraint when the Roche lobe filling factor is greater than $5\times10^{-4}$ and slowly reduce this constraint.

-We assume that the initial composition of the primary star is (by mass fraction) 70 per cent hydrogen, 28 per cent helium, and the remaining 2 per cent in metals.
-We assume a standard solar metallicity of $Z_{\odot} = 0.020$, with an equivalent abundance mix of elements as described in section 2.1.1 of \citet{Eldridge:2017}, which is in turn based on \citet{Grevesse:1993}.
-The code only computes the changes in the abundance of hydrogen, helium-4, helium-3, carbon, nitrogen, oxygen and neon.
-Other elements are assumed to not vary.
-As pointed out by \citet{Stancliffe:2005}, other elements and isotopes are not sufficiently energetic to alter the structure or evolution of the star, and are thus not included in this model.
-Mixing is performed using the Schwarzchild criterion, using a convective overshooting parameter $\delta_\text{ov}$ of 0.12, and no thermohaline mixing to understand the biggest impact that helium-rich mass transfer could have.